trufflesuite/webinar-episode-01/steps.md

 Since we defined a new behavior we expect the test to fail.
 Lets see how the system reports this expected failure.

-> :exclamation: This is a great way to learn about new systems.
-We expect the
+> :information_desk_person: This is a great way to learn about new systems.
+We
-> test to fail and examining how the system reports the error will help build
+> expect the test to fail and examining the errors will build our intuition
-> our intuition about the system.
+> about the system.
 >

 ``` sh
 $ truffle test

 ```

 <details> <summary>See test result</summary>

 ``` sh